-The Judicial Inquiry Commission has considered your request for an advisory opinion concerning whether a judge may preside over a case in which one of the litigants is represented by either a first cousin of the judge or another attorney in the cousin's law firm.
+The Judicial Inquiry Commission has considered your request for an advisory opinion whether a probate judge is disqualified from hearing cases in which a party is represented by either the judge's son-in-law or the other member of the law firm to which the judge's son-in-law belongs.

-A judge is disqualified under Canon 3C(I)(d) in any proceeding in which an attorney of record is related to the judge within the fourth degree by consanguinity or affinity.
-Thus, a judge is disqualified from presiding over a case in which one of litigants is represented by a first cousin of the judge.
+A judge is disqualified under Canon 3C(1)(d) in any proceeding in which an attorney is related to the judge within the fourth degree of consanguinity or affinity.
+Canon 3C is applicable to a probate judge when the judge is performing judicial duties.
+Compliance with The Canons of Judicial Ethics, Sec.
+C, PROBATE JUDGE.
+Thus, a probate judge is disqualified from presiding over a case in which the judge's son-in-law represents a party, including representation of minors or incompetents.
 However, this disqualification may be remitted under the procedures outlined in Canon 3D.
-See, Advisory Opinion 80-69.
+See Advisory Opinion 80-69.

-A judge's disqualification is not required merely because a party is represented by a law firm in which the judge's first cousin is a member.
-See, J. Shaman, S. Lubet, J. Alfini, Judicial Conduct and Ethics §5.12 (1990).
+A judge's disqualification is not required merely because a party is represented by a member of a law firm in which the judge's son-in-law is also a member.
+See J. Shaman, S. Lubet, J. Alfini, Judicial Conduct and Ethics, Sec.
+5.12 (1990).
 The mere fact that a lawyer representing a party to a proceeding is affiliated with a law firm with which a relative of the judge also is affiliated does not cause the judge's disqualification.
-However, the judge would be disqualified if other circumstances exist under which the judge's "impartiality might reasonably be questioned" (Canon 3C(I)), or if the lawyer-relative is known by the judge to have an interest in the law firm that could be substantially affected by the outcome of the proceeding."
+However, the judge would be disqualified if other circumstances exist under which the judge's "impartiality might reasonably be questioned" (Canon 3C(1)), or if the lawyer-relative is known by the judge to have an interest in the law firm that could be "substantially affected by the outcome of the proceeding."
 Canon 3C(1)(d)(ii).
-A judge must examine the facts in each case in which a first cousin's law firm is representing a party and determine whether a factor exists under which his "impartiality might reasonably be questioned", or whether his cousin has an interest which could be "substantially affected by the outcome of the proceeding."
-Advisory Opinions 88-338, 93-491 and 94-534.
+A probate judge must examine the facts in each case in which his son-in-law's law firm is representing a party and determine whether a factor exists under which his "impartiality might reasonably be questioned," or whether his son-in-law has an interest which could be "substantially affected by the outcome of the proceeding."
+Advisory Opinions 88-338, 93-491, and 94-534.

-In considering these two issues, the judge must be ever cognizant of the provisions of Canon 1 setting out the object of the Canons, the preservation of the integrity and independence of the judiciary.
-The Canon 3C(I) recusal test concerning whether the judge's "impartiality might reasonably be questioned" is: 'Would a person of ordinary prudence in the judge's position knowing all of the facts known to the judge find that there is a reasonable basis for questioning the judge's impartiality?"
+In considering these two issues, the judge must be ever cognizant of the provisions of Canon 1 setting out the object of the Canons: the preservation of the integrity and independence of the judiciary.
+The Canon 3C(1) recusal test concerning whether the judge's "impartiality might reasonably be questioned" is: 'Would a person of ordinary prudence in the judge's position knowing all of the facts known to the judge find that there is a reasonable basis for questioning the judge's impartiality?'
 In re Sheffield, 465 So.
 2d 350, 356 (Ala.
 1984).
-For example, a reasonable basis for questioning the judge's impartiality would exist if the judge knew that his cousin had given legal advice to a party related to the matter in controversy.
+For example, a reasonable basis for questioning the judge's impartiality would exist if the judge knew that his son-in-law had given legal advice to a party related to the matter in controversy.
 Advisory Opinion 93-491.
-In determining whether the judge's cousin has an interest which could be "substantially affected by the outcome of the proceeding," the judge should consider any benefit or loss he knows the cousin might receive, whether such benefit or loss is such that a reasonable person might question the judge's impartiality as a result, and the extent or degree of the interest involved.
+In determining whether the judge's son-in-law has an interest which could be "substantially affected by the outcome of the proceeding," the judge should consider any benefit or loss he knows the son-in-law might receive, whether such benefit or loss is such that a reasonable person might question the judge's impartiality as a result, and the extent or degree of the interest involved.
 L. Abramson, Judicial Disqualification Under Canon 3C of the Code of Judicial Conduct at 64-65 (American Judicial Society, 1986).

-95-565 Page 2
+96-628 Page 2